 Students who have been awarded Federal Work-Study for the Summer and plan to work through our Off-Campus Federal Work-Study Program, including Community Service, must have a paper Hire/Rehire Form completed by both the student and the agency.
 Be certain to review our summer Off-Campus Federal Work-Study page for important information about this off-campus program.

 All new employees, including students, must also complete a Direct Deposit Enrollment Form as well as Federal and State income tax withholding forms.
 These forms are available at the Human Resources Service Center’s (HRSC) website, bc.edu/HRSC, as well as at bc.edu/SSForms.
-You can bring them to the HRSC at 129 Lake Street on the Brighton campus, or you can complete those forms online on your Agora portal “My Services” page after your Hire Form has been processed by the HRSC.
+You can bring them to the HRSC at 129 Lake Street on the Brighton campus, or you can complete those forms online by logging into www.bc.edu/myservices and selecting the “My Services” page after your Hire Form has been processed by the HRSC.
 (Refer to “News & Notes” on the Student Employment main page for additional information.)
+International students, however, still will need to go to the HRSC at 129 Lake Street, Room 100, on the Brighton campus with their passport, visa, and social security number or receipt, and assistance in completing paper tax withholding forms is available at the HRSC.
+Permanent resident students will only need to bring their PR card to the HRSC.
+It is suggested that students call ahead to the HRSC at 617-552-6409 to confirm the availability of the foreign tax specialist.

 Accepting a position involves a commitment, and you have definite responsibilities to your employer.
 Besides performing your duties to the best of your ability, you are expected to be dependable and considerate, and you must notify your employer as early as possible if you are going to be absent, arrive late, or need to leave early, since it may be necessary to assign your duties to another employee.
 Also, you must act in a professional manner concerning confidentiality of University, employer, or student records.
 A breach of confidentiality is cause for dismissal from any employment program.

-A student employee may be terminated by his or her employer if that student's work is unsatisfactory or if the student fails to comply with required policies and procedures.
-Furthermore, students with poor work records may forfeit their eligibility to participate in any current and future student employment programs with Boston College.
+A student's employment may be terminated by his or her employer if that student's work is unsatisfactory or if the student fails to comply with required policies and procedures.
+Furthermore, students with poor work records or fail to comply with the University’s student hours policy may forfeit their eligibility to participate in any current and future student employment programs with Boston College.
 Keep in mind that future employers may want to contact the University for employment-related references after you graduate.

 You are expected to work for the same employer throughout the Summer until your agreed-upon end date, unless informed otherwise.
 If you decide to voluntarily terminate your job earlier than the date agreed upon when hired, you must offer your employer two weeks' notice in order to allow that employer the opportunity to find another student employee.

 Non-BC students may be employed by Boston College during the Summer.
 The Hire Form that is used for these individuals is available on the HRSC web site.
-Non-BC students will also need to bring their completed Form I-9, along with original documents, to the HRSC if they are being hired by Boston College for the first time.
+Non-BC students will also need to bring their completed Form I-9, along with original documents, to the HRSC if they are being hired by Boston College for the first time; and, if a new student employee for Boston College, you also will need to read, complete, and sign the Student Hours form while there.

 Students Who Graduate in May

 Students who graduate in May from Boston College may be employed in a student hourly paid job for the Summer only.
 The Hire Form that is used for these individuals is available on the HRSC web site.
-The Summer student employment period ends August 31, 2013.
-If the former student will be a first-time University employee, the student will also need to complete a Form I-9 and bring it, along with original documents, to the HRSC in More Hall for verification and completion of that form.
+The Summer student employment period ends August 25, 2018.
+If the former student will be a first-time University employee, the student will also need to complete a Form I-9 and bring it, along with original documents, to the HRSC in More Hall for verification and completion of that form; and, if a first-time University employee, you also will need to read, complete, and sign the Student Hours form while there.
+You may also work 30 or more hours per week (but no more than 40 hours) for Boston College, but if you do average 30 or more hours per week then your summer employment also may not exceed 12 weeks even if working more than one job for Boston College.

 Off-Campus Non Federal Work-Study Employment